 Hyeyoon’s teaching expertise encompasses International Relations, Global Governance, Global Political Economy, and Global Environmental Politics.
 She has taught various undergraduate and graduate courses, including M.A. thesis supervision, at Colorado State University (2019-2021) and Lund University (2021-2023).
-In addition to supervising undergraduate, master's, and PhD dissertations, she teaches the following modules at the University of Stirling.
+At the University of Stirling, she teaches the following modules as a module coordinator, in addition to supervising undergraduate, master's, and PhD dissertations and contributing to POLU9RM (Research Methods in Politics) and POLU9X3 (Introduction to International Politics).

 POLU9IP: International Politics